 Let’s imagine, hypothetically, you have the user behavior data of the users across the funnel.
 But the re-targeting ad campaign still is an epic fail.

-Activate The Anonymous Website Visitors To Increase Your Purchases
+Activate The Anonymous Website Visitors To Increase Your Conversion Rates

 When we say, first-party data, it is more than an email id, contact number, form-filled, and CRM.